-Tanning Bed, Cyanotypes, Metal Chains, led, Tanning Bed Equipment (Goggles, Lotion, Towel, Bikini), AR Filter
+Tanning Bed, Cyanotypes on Satin, Metal Chains, Led, Tanning Bed Equipment (Goggles, Lotion, Towel, Bikini), AR Filter via QR Code

 Collaborative Project with Josepha Edbauer